House of Hohenzollern struggles to make restitution claims | DW | 19.07.2019

 Interpreting history

 Henning further added that the Hohenzollerns are interested in the establishment of a "Hohenzollern Museum" in which the works in question could be exhibited.
-But any such museum could be highly contentious as the Hohenzollern family would have a say in all the museum's exhibitions, publications and events relating to presentation of their own history.
+But any such museum could be highly contentious as the Hohenzollern family would have a say in all the museum's exhibitions, publications and events that present their own history.

-This could compromise the independence of state institutions, says historian Stephan Malinowski, who believes the family should leave the interpretation of its history "up to the institutions and places where public funding are concerned and to the democratic rules that govern them."
+This could compromise the independence of state institutions, says historian Stephan Malinowski.
+He believes the family should leave the interpretation of its history "up to the institutions and places where public funding are concerned and to the democratic rules that govern them."

 "Prudently put, I think the desire to have the historical narrative and the interpretation of the House of Hohenzollern left up to them, but be publicly financed, seems adventurous," Malinowski told DW.